 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.
 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-LSBio offers many products related to coronavirus, including antibodies, proteins, and expression-ready ORF clones.
+LSBio offers many products related to coronaviruses, including antibodies, proteins, detection kits and expression-ready ORF clones.